 The takeaway is that they just work!

-Upon careful evaluation, you’ll recognise that the two clauses in this statement share a reciprocal relationship.
+Upon careful evaluation, you’ll recognize that the two clauses in this statement share a reciprocal relationship.

 The first clause asserts that effective PPC advertising has no malicious bearing on the intended results of SEO practices.